bitExpert/magerun2-list-api-endpoints/README.md

 ## License

-This plugin is released under the MIT license.
+This plugin is released under the Apache 2.0 license.